 Since its development in the 19th century, photography has navigated the tensions between science and art, says Anna Wager, Clarence A. Davis ’48 Visual Arts Curator.
-Photographic works by artist John Opera exploring those tensions will be on display in the Davis Gallery at Houghton House from Nov.
-16 through Dec.
-14, with a reception on Friday, Dec.
-14 from 6-8 p.m.
-This exhibition has been organized with Alysia Kaplan, assistant professor of art and architecture.
+Photographic works by artist John Opera exploring those tensions was on display in the Davis Gallery at Houghton House this fall, with a reception on Dec.
+14. This exhibition was organized with Alysia Kaplan, assistant professor of art and architecture.

 A photographer and educator, Opera is an assistant professor of art at the University at Buffalo and head of its photography program.
 He received his BFA at SUNY New Paltz and MFA from the School of the Art Institute of Chicago.

 “Opera is interested in 19th-century photographic processes,” says Wager, “particularly cyanotypes and anthotypes.
 These processes require patience, as chemicals, botanical ingredients, and the sun are used to develop negatives into photographs.
 Visitors viewed this physically involved process firsthand, as a series of anthotypes-in-progress develop from the sun’s exposure in the Davis Gallery.”